SOMALIA Paper Money INDEX

 The Banknotes of Somalia – Part 1

-SomaliNet Press Release Central Bank -Press Release
+SomaliNet Press Release Central Bank of Somalia

 SomaliaBackgrounder Political-Historical Backgrounder